AhmedMohsen74/ProductManagmentSystem/README.md

 3. Add, edit, and delete products with real-time updates.

 ## Testing the Application
 - Test API endpoints using tools like Postman (available at `https://localhost:7253/api`).
+You can change it according to your LocalHost.

 ## Additional Notes
 - Ensure the backend and database are running before starting the frontend.